vuepress-theme-hope/vuepress-theme-hope/docs/last-update/src/readme.md

 ## Plugin description

-The plugin is based on Git and will automatically read the file’s last commit time and inject it into `lastUpdated` in a localized form.
+To let the plugin work, your docs should be a git project, the plugin will automatically read the file’s last commit time and inject it into `lastUpdated` in a localized form.
 At the same time, it will inject a timestamp in `lastUpdatedTime` for use by other plugins.

 ## Configuration